Manage apps from the Microsoft Store for Business with Configuration Manager

-The Windows Store for Business is where you can find and purchase Windows apps for your organization, individually or in volume.
-By connecting the store to Configuration Manager, you can synchronize the list of apps you've purchased with Configuration Manager, view these in the Configuration Manager console, and deploy them like you would any other app.
+The Microsoft Store for Business is where you find and acquire Windows apps for your organization.
+When you connect the store to Configuration Manager, you then synchronize the list of apps you've acquired.
+View these apps in the Configuration Manager console, and deploy them like you deploy any other app.

 Online and offline apps

-The Windows Store for Business supports two types of app:
+The Microsoft Store for Business supports two types of app:

-- Online - This license type requires users and devices to connect to the store to get an app and its license.
-Windows 10 devices must be Azure Active Directory domain-joined.
+Online: This license type requires users and devices to connect to the store to get an app and its license.
+Windows 10 devices must be Azure Active Directory (Azure AD) domain-joined.

-- Offline - Organizations can cache apps and licenses to deploy directly within their on-premises network, without connecting to the store or having a connection to the Internet.
+Offline: This type lets you cache apps and licenses to deploy directly within your on-premises network.
+Devices don't need to connect to the store or have a connection to the internet.

-Read more about the Windows Store for Business.
+Read more about the Microsoft Store for Business.

-Configuration Manager supports managing Windows Store for Business apps on both Windows 10 devices running the Configuration Manager client, and also Windows 10 devices that are enrolled with Microsoft Intune (known as a hybrid configuration).
-Configuration Manager offers the following capabilities for online and offline apps.
+Configuration Manager supports managing Microsoft Store for Business apps on both Windows 10 devices with the Configuration Manager client, and also Windows 10 devices enrolled with Microsoft Intune.
+Configuration Manager offers the following capabilities for online and offline apps: